wp-plugins/so-pinyin-slugs/readme.txt

 1. Download zip file.
 2. Upload the zip file via the Plugins > Add New > Upload page &hellip; OR &hellip; unpack and upload with your favorite FTP client to the /plugins/ folder.
-3. Activate the plugin on the Plugins page.
+3. Activate the plugin on the Plug-ins page.

 Done!